Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Overview

-This article guides to configure active directory authentication and how to configure secure LDAPS on windows server 2k22-12.
+This recommended read guides you through configuring active directory authentication and secure LDAPS on Windows server 2k22-12.

 Useful Docs/KBAs related to AD authentication and user group behavior: